W-E-Robinson/LeetCode/README.md

 This is my personal approach for getting the most out of solving Leet Code problems.

 I have no set rules for deciding subsequent solutions to the problem, it could be one of:
-- Trying out a different way to solve the problem (e.g. iterative vs recursive).
+- Trying out a different method to solve the problem (e.g. iterative vs recursive).
 - Attempting to improve on runtime and/or memory performance.
-Inspiration could be taken from other solutions.
 - Trying to write a solution that is more readable/testable/etc.
-- Trying a solution in a different language.
+- Trying a solution in a different language or without language specific features.
 - A combination of the above reasons or any other reason.

 ```mermaid